Internet-Draft | SPICE SD-CWT | June 2025 |

 The redacted_claim_keys

-When blinding an individual item in an array, the value of the item is replaced with the digested salted hash as a CBOR binary string, wrapped with a CBOR tag (requested tag number 60).¶
+When blinding an individual item in an array, the value of the item is replaced with the digested salted hash as a CBOR byte string, wrapped with the CBOR tag TBD5 (requested tag number 60).¶

 Blinded claims can be nested.
 For example, both individual keys in the inspection_location